Professor, Mechanical Engineering

 - Professional Societies

 Dr. Karinna Vernaza is Professor of Mechanical Engineering at Gannon University.
 Dr. Vernaza was born in Panama City, Panama.
 She attended the U.S. Merchant Marine Academy and earned a Bachelor of Science in Marine Engineering Systems.
 After graduating, she was employed as a Ship Manager in Braswell Shipyards in Panama.
 Dr Vernaza was awarded a Project Latin America 2000 Graduate Fellowship by the Kellogg Institute, the Coca-Cola Company and the University of Notre Dame to perform graduate studies.
 She earned a Master’s Degree in Mechanical Engineering in 2001 and a Ph.D. in Mechanical Engineering in 2003 from the University of Notre Dame.
 The title of her dissertation was “Thermal Measurements during High Speed Machining.”

 Dr. Vernaza is active in the community, is an Erie Ambassador, and serves on the Board of Directors for the Non Profit Partnership.
-She volunteers on the Society of Women Engineers National Outreach Committee, serves as a mentor for young women in partnership with the North West Pennsylvania Girls Scout Council, and serves as a reviewer for the National Science Foundation Graduate Research Fellowship Program and the American Society of Engineering Education Conference.
+She volunteers on the Society of Women Engineers, serves as a mentor for young women in partnership with the North West Pennsylvania Girls Scout Council, and serves as a reviewer for the National Science Foundation Graduate Research Fellowship Program and the American Society of Engineering Education Conference.
 Additionally, she organizes several yearly outreach actvities at Gannon University where students from local schools participate in various engineering hands-on activities.

 Dr. Vernaza's loves to travel; she has visited over 20 countries.
 She loves the outdoors and, since moving to Erie, she has become a cycling enthusiat.
-She is a ND, tennis and soccer fan.
+She is a Notre Dame, tennis and soccer fan.